microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.md

 ## Prerequisites

-To get started with the Mixed Reality Toolkit, you will need to follow [the provided steps](GettingStartedWithTheMRTK.md) to add MRTK to your project.
+To get started with the Mixed Reality Toolkit, follow [the provided steps](GettingStartedWithTheMRTK.md) to add MRTK to a project.

-## Add XR SDK to your Unity project
+## Add XR SDK to a Unity project

 For MRTK 2.3, Windows Mixed Reality is supported on XR SDK.